1.1. Introduction to ASEMS

 DE&S Balanced Matrix.
 The balanced matrix approach being introduced as part of DE&S Transformation will see responsibilities shared between Functions and Delivery Teams.
 The Functions will own the processes and provide the people with the specialist skills that Delivery Teams need, whilst the Delivery Teams are responsible for agreeing the scope and schedule of their work with the customer, managing the supply chain and managing performance.

 1.4.2.
 Safety and Environmental Documentation Hierarchy

-MOD produces publications (which are typically JSPs) on Health, Safety and Environmental Protection in a hierarchy of four levels:
+MOD produces publications on Health, Safety and Environmental Protection in a hierarchy of four levels:

 - Level 2 – Defence Regulations.
 MOD Regulations owned by Defence Regulators.
 These MOD wide, domain specific publications expand upon the requirements of DSA01.1 Defence Policy for Health, Safety and Environmental Protection to enable the MOD and those responsible to demonstrate that acceptable levels of safety and environmental protection are achieved;

 - Level 3 – Guidance.
 MOD Guidance (including, where appropriate, Defence Codes of Practice) provided by Defence Regulators on legislation and Defence Regulations; they provide practical advice on how to comply with a Regulation;

 - Level 4 – Procedures and Arrangements.
 ASEMS is a Level 4 Defence publication.
 It provides generic policy, instructions and guidance on how implementation of Levels 1-3 can be achieved for DE&S.